 Treks and Trails had been to Tadoba earlier from Moharli gate.
 This time we choose a different path.
 We went to Kolara gate and had our reservation done.
 The participants were super enthu 72 years and above yes all 6 participants.
 The special requirement was honoured by Treks and Trails India AC travel and all lower berths.
 The drive from Nagpur station to the resort was unique.
-Our drive after a quick breakfast was where we witnesses at least 4 wedding procession along the way.
+Our drive after a quick breakfast was where we witness at least 4 wedding procession along the way.
 Seems to be an auspicious day I must say.
 Soon the mood in our chariot CAB changed as we had old bollywood songs being played.
-Taking you back to yester years of 1980s.
+Taking you back to yesteryears of the 1980s.

 We checked in on schedule into our rooms.
 Buy the time we got fresh lunch was ready.
 The kitchen of this resort has a dining area.
-With huge table that could seat 8 - 10 people.
-At the lunch table it looked as if it was scene from Last Supper.
+With a huge table that could seat 8 - 10 people.
+At the lunch table, it looked as if it was a scene from Last Supper.
 As we arrived on Friday Jumma namaz had to be offered at a local masjid.
 So I got dressed up and got a lift till Chimur village 12 km – 15 Km.
 This ride cost me just Rs 30.00 however not many option to come back to the resort.
-Hence one of the local CAB driver agreed to drop me back for Rs 300.00 I agreed as the afternoon safari was about to begin.
-Two participant joined another group on the evening safari, Our other 6 participants had their own Jeep safari.
+Hence one of the local CAB drivers agreed to drop me back for Rs 300.00 I agreed as the afternoon safari was about to begin.
+Two participants joined another group on the evening safari, Our other 6 participants had their own Jeep safari.
 This was a rusty ride exploring the buffer area and then the Core jungle.
-Without mobile network, just the evening sun setting in a distance.
-The best part about these ride are that jeeps keep crossing each other and would share tiger spotting and other info.
+Without a mobile network, just the evening sun setting in a distance.
+The best part about this ride are that jeeps keep crossing each other and would share tiger spotting and other info.

-Our Resort did justice to its 4.5 rating on Tripadvisor, good AC in all rooms, decent Genset backup, and nice food served.
+Our Resort did justice to its 4.5 ratings on Tripadvisor, good AC in all rooms, decent Genset backup, and nice food served.
 The only concern was all days they cooked that same menu for non-veg and pakodas cooked at the resort not a part of the itinerary are the most expensive.
 The room at this resort are named after the tigers of The Tadoba Andhari Tiger Reserve, Like Eddanna, Gabar, Tyson.
-For those visiting hear be prepared to lock your doors of the room well before sundown.
+For that visiting hear be prepared to lock your doors of the room well before sundown.
 Cover all the small spaces in the door as the light at night attract insects of all shapes and sizes, like the stinky bug, redneck, grasshoppers, cricket, moth.
-This phenomenon is very common at Tadoba being a jungle insects are attracted to white lights quickly.
+This phenomenon is very common at Tadoba being a jungle insect are attracted to white lights quickly.
 Friday night it rained all night.
 In the morning before you leave for the safari the resort offers you Tea, Coffee with Parle G biscuit.
 Also packed breakfast is given to you.
 I did not see any system of keeping a count check about the number of water bottles consumed by us.

 Everyone was alerted Tara's cubs were spotted and all the jeeps and canter made a beeline to witness these cubs crossover.
-This is when OOH and AAHS happen, a mere 20 seconds window of opportunity and 25 jeeps with telephoto lenses, DX, tele converters.
-The best in class 500mm, 600mm, 800mm Nikon, Canon, Sony Alpha dslr .
+This is when OOH and AAHS happen, a mere 20 seconds window of opportunity and 25 jeeps with telephoto lenses, DX, teleconverters.
+The best in class 500mm, 600mm, 800mm Nikon, Canon, Sony Alpha DSLR.
 I am quite sure that 3500 frames were captured.
-Those without pro cameras used mobile phone camera.
+Those without pro cameras used a mobile phone camera.
 The best was no one tried taking a selfie with the tigers.
-This was best highlight of the day.
+This was the best highlight of the day.
 Other 3 safaris did not yield any sighting for our participants.
 However our driver Javed had other plans for our last safari.
 We drove till Kolsa Gate crossed over into Andhari region, as there was news that one of the tigers had made a kill Sambar early in the morning.
 We did not spot any tiger near the kill.
-But we drove back to the Telia lake were Sonam Tigress lay in the shallow water.
+But we drove back to the Telia lake was Sonam Tigress lay in the shallow water.
 Not interested in even facing our jeep.
 Soon the word spread and all the other jeeps started coming.
 We spent a good 20 minutes here.
 We did hear Gabar Tiger roar at a distance.
 As if telling us not to disturb his Sonam.